-- Conference presentations
+- Conference registration

 Support for Awardees

-- Agree to work with a facilitator from SOLER who will serve as a consultant, provide feedback, and monitor progress according to the project timeline provided in the proposal.
+- Agree to work with a facilitator from SOLER who will serve as a consultant, provide feedback, and monitor progress according to the project timeline provided in the proposal

 - Participate in the programming offered by SOLER related to the PSSG, including: